mariadb-corporation/MaxScale/Documentation/Routers/KafkaImporter.md

 - **Mandatory**: No
 - **Dynamic**: Yes

 Maximum number of uncommitted records.
-The KafkaConsumer will buffer records into batches and commit them once either enough records are gathered (controlled by this parameter) or when the KafkaConsumer goes idle.
+The KafkaImporter will buffer records into batches and commit them once either enough records are gathered (controlled by this parameter) or when the KafkaImporter goes idle.
 Any uncommitted records will be read again if a reconnection to either Kafka or MariaDB occurs.

 ### `kafka_sasl_mechanism`